ElektraInitiative/libelektra/doc/decisions/decision_process.md

   So we do not expect that a clear problem or solution is in the decision writer's mind beforehand.
   Instead the decision process is a supported learning process.
 - People focus on getting the best solutions and not to wish for the impossible.
+- After 1.0, due to stability guarantees, not so many decisions are required anymore.
+  People are free to reimplement the libraries or plugins of Elektra if they disagree with Elektra's [quality goals](/doc/GOALS.md) and still help with our vision.

 ## Considered Alternatives